danclasol/Docs/linux-docs/10-archives/01_archives.md

 The zip format is widely used across different operating systems, including Linux.

+Handy for creating cross-platform archives. (e.g.: Windows)

 Unlike tar, which separates the archiving and compression steps, zip archives both bundles and compresses the files simultaneously.

-Handy for creating cross-platform archives.